naccdata/nacc-flywheel/docs/development/index.md

    ```

 which describes a Docker image target that depends on the manifest file, and the pex target in the python directory.
-It also enables a target `gear` that allows running `fw gear` in the context of the `project_management/src/docker` directory, as well as validating the gear manifest.
+It also enables a target `validate` and `upload` that allows running gear validation and upload in the context of the `project_management/src/docker` directory.

 ### Gear scripts